Dow plunges and is back in a bear market - KESQ

 By Paul R. La Monica, CNN Business

 The third quarter is about to end — and investors are wishing the past nine months good riddance.
-Stocks fell Thursday, giving up Wednesday’s big gains.
-The Dow was down almost 650 points, or 2.1%, in midday trading.
+Stocks fell Thursday, giving up much of Wednesday’s big gains.
+The Dow was down more than 500 points, or about 1.8%, in midday trading.

-The tech-laden Nasdaq Composite sank 3.6% Thursday and has plummeted even more than the Dow and S&P in 2022.
+The tech-laden Nasdaq Composite sank more than 3% Thursday and has plummeted even more than the Dow and S&P in 2022.
 Major stock exchanges in the UK, Europe and Asia have all dropped sharply this year as well.

 The stock market had a promising start to the quarter, soaring in July.
 But fears about inflation, rate hikes, rising bond yields and recession returned with a vengeance in August and September.